jrief/django-formset/docs/source/fieldsets.rst

 	class CustomerCollection(FormCollection):
 	    customer = CustomerForm()
 	    register = RegisterForm()
+	    default_renderer = FormRenderer(
+	        field_css_classes='mb-3',
+	        fieldset_css_classes='border rounded p-3 mb-3',
+	    )

 	class CustomerView(FormCollectionView):
 	    collection_class = CustomerCollection
 	    template_name = "form-collection.html"
 	    success_url = "/success"

+.. note:: Bootstrap hides the border of fieldsets.
+Therefore in this example, we added a default
+	renderer, to set the proper CSS classes for the given fieldset.

 The interesting part of this collection is that we can hide the fieldset by clicking on the checkbox named "I'm not a customer".
 This means that by using conditionals, we can dynamically